310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 I am a shameful man!
 I cannot bear this shame—I will slice my stomach open as apology!

-Ah--!
+Ah—!
 But I did not bring my katana today…!

 What do I do!?
 Should I dive into the watertank full of *“pi-rah-na”* and allow myself to get devoured as apology!?
 {% endbubble %}